fyodorio/ng-hotrod/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines (not rules) for contributing to ng-hotrod.
+This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Feel free to propose changes to this document in a pull request.

 #### Code of Conduct